Vegas Strip to hold New Year's fireworks after 2020 hiaitus

-LAS VEGAS (AP) — Fireworks that were called off last year due to the coronavirus pandemic are returning to the Las Vegas Strip on New Year’s Eve with a theme pointed toward 2022 — Deuces Wild — and the addition of an eighth hotel-top launching place, tourism and elected officials announced Thursday.
+LAS VEGAS (AP) — Fireworks that were called off last year due to the coronavirus pandemic are returning to the Las Vegas Strip this New Year’s Eve with a theme pointed toward 2022 — Deuces Wild — and the addition of an eighth hotel-top launching spot, tourism and elected officials announced Thursday.

 “Aside from last year, ‘America’s Party’ has been the culminating event of the entire year for more than 20 years,” said Pat Christenson, president of Las Vegas Events, a nonprofit agency created to produce and support big events.

-Thousands of revelers still congregated on casino-lined Las Vegas Boulevard last year despite the canceled fireworks.
-There was no mention during a news conference previewing this year's event of the possible effect of the emergence and spread in recent weeks of the omicron variant of COVID-19.
+Thousands of revelers still congregated on casino-lined Las Vegas Boulevard to ring in 2021 despite the canceled fireworks.
+There was no mention during Thursday's news conference previewing this year's event of the possible effect of the emergence and spread in recent weeks of the omicron variant of COVID-19.

+Reported cases of COVID-19 have generally declined in Nevada in recent weeks, including in the Las Vegas area.
+But health officials reported the first identified case of a person with the omicron variant in the state this week in the Las Vegas area.

+Nevada has counted 8,263 people dead from the coronavirus since the pandemic began in March 2020, including 6,358 in Las Vegas and surrounding Clark County.

 Fireworks were first held on the Strip on the last night of 2000.
 The display has helped make New Year’s Eve one of Las Vegas’ biggest events, drawing more than 300,000 revelers, according to tourism officials, and filling the tourism-dependent city’s more than 250,000 hotel rooms.